Eiran Cashin: Birmingham City (loan)

-On 25 July 2025, Cashin moved to Birmingham City on a season-long loan deal.
+On 25 July 2025, Cashin moved to Birmingham City on a season-long loan deal until the end of the 2025–26 season.
+Cashin was recalled on 6 January 2026.
+During his loan spell, he made 13 appearances for the Blues.

+Blackburn Rovers (loan)

+On 6 January 2026, Cashin joined Blackburn Rovers on a short-term loan until the end of the 2025–26 season.
+On 3 February, Cashin scored his first goal since 2024 in a 1–0 win over Sheffield Wednesday.
+On 19 May, the club announced that Cashin had returned to Brighton following the conclusion of his loan spell.

+Derby County (loan)

+He re-joined former club Derby County on loan on 1 September 2026.
+He made his second debut for Derby County in a 1–0 defeat to West Bromwich Albion on 9 September.

 International career

 Born in England, Cashin is a youth international for the Republic of Ireland.
 He qualifies through a grandmother born in County Leitrim.

 He played for the Republic of Ireland U18s in a 4–0 loss to the Turkey U18s in March 2019.

 On 6 June 2022, Cashin made his debut for the Republic of Ireland U21 team, assisting the second goal in a 3–1 win over Montenegro U21 at Tallaght Stadium.

+On 5 May 2026, Cashin was called-up to the Republic of Ireland senior team for a friendly against Grenada in Murcia, Spain.

 Style of play

-Cashin despite concerns of his lack of height, is a central defender who is strong in aerial duels, he also has a good reputation for reading the game ahead of him well and can break up attacks from the opposition with interceptions and good defensive positioning, he also has good technical ability in terms of long and short passing accuracy and his vision of play can help his side start attacks from defence.
-His ability in aerial duels, is a benefit to his team in set pieces both defensively and offensively as he is often the first man to deal with defensive set pieces and in offensive situations, Cashin has scored several headed goals from set pieces.
-He showed great adaptivity in League One as he moved from a slow-possession based system under Liam Rosenior to a faster more direct system under Paul Warne with few issues.
+Cashin is a central defender who is strong in aerial duels.
+He is known for breaking up attacks from the opposition with interceptions and good defensive positioning.
+Cashin has scored several headed goals from set pieces.
+He was adaptable in League One as he moved from a slow-possession based system under Liam Rosenior to a faster more direct system under Paul Warne.